Save Money & Energy

 - Purchase energy-efficient appliances and products.
 Check the Energy Guide label and look for the ENERGY STAR® logo when purchasing these items.

-- Turn off or unplug electronic devices, such as computers, power tools, cell phone chargers, digital cameras, and MP3s, when they are not being used.
+- Turn off or unplug small electronic devices when they are not being used.

-- Reduce your use of hot water – take short showers, use cold water to wash clothes, etc.
+- Reduce your use of hot water—take short showers, use cold water to wash clothes, etc. Lower your water heater thermostat settings to 120° F.